Powered by

 Hanuman gate of Sehore where Siwan river flows

-Electric current kill the fishes in ponds
+Electric currents kill the fish in ponds

 Inflation has also made the lives of fishermen difficult.
 Jagdish says